Minkowski dimension for measures: Introduction

-In the remaining sections, we study properties of the Minkowski dimensions of measures.
-We show that if $0<r<1$ in the definition is not assumed to be uniform, then the analogous definition leads to packing dimension.
+In order to motivate our new concept and place it in context, we study further properties of the Minkowski dimensions of measures.
+So as to present a complete picture, we fill in some gaps in the literature concerning notions related to the Minkowski dimension including the packing dimension, Assouad spectrum and Frostman dimension.
+We show that if $0<r<1$ in the definition of Minkowski dimension is not assumed to be uniform, then the analogous definition leads to packing dimension.
 We also show that the upper Minkowski dimension of a measure is attained as the limiting value of the Assouad spectrum of the measure as the parameter $\theta$ tends to zero.
-This is analogous to the situation for sets.
+This is analogous to the situation for sets and further justifies the use of the term Minkowski dimension.
 The Assouad spectrum is a continuum of dimensions depending on a parameter $0 < \theta < 1$ and is related to the more familiar Assouad dimension.
 Finally, we observe that, interestingly, the limiting behaviour of the lower spectrum is different from the Assouad spectrum.